ItsDelta/Case2024/README.md

-Simple onboarding form for employees which sends a email to HR when the forum has been submitted.
+Simple onboarding form using Flask for employees which sends a email to HR when the forum has been submitted.
 It has basic form validation.